ouvrages/ouvrages_scaffold/README.md

 # Rails::Cancan::Bootstrap::Scaffold

-Rails generators that produce standard code for Bootstrap and Cancan.
+Rails generators that produce HAML views to be used with Bootstrap and Cancan.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'rails-cancan-bootstrap-scaffold'
+    gem 'ouvrages_scaffold'

 And then execute: